Amanda Lear: Gender identity

 In 1978, Lear posed nude for Playboy.

-French, British and Italian newspapers and magazines in the 1960s and 1970s and more recently in 2008 and 2011 and a 2016 article in La Stampa included alleged passport details and an alleged reproduction of a copy of Lear's birth certificate, which states that she was given the name Alain Maurice Louis René Tap on 18 June 1939 in Saigon.
-The article included an alleged picture of Lear before her alleged transition.
+French, British and Italian newspapers and magazines in the 1960s and 1970s and more recently in 2008 and 2011 and a 2016 article in La Stampa included alleged passport details and an alleged reproduction of a copy of Lear's birth certificate, which states that she was born and given a masculine name on 18 June 1939 in Saigon.
+The article included a picture which was alleged to be Lear before her supposed gender transition.

-Despite Lear denying transgender allegations on numerous occasions and explaining they were part of a strategy to draw public attention, the allegations continued to persist.
+Despite Lear denying claims of being transgender on numerous occasions and explaining they were part of a strategy to draw public attention, the speculation persisted.
 In 1976, Lear stated that it was "a crazy idea from some journalist" and later claimed that the rumour had been started by Dalí or even herself.